Benching of Eli Manning Ends an Era for the Giants in the Ugliest Way Possible

 Despite ever-growing evidence that McAdoo had lost control of his locker room, the Giants opted to wait until the end of this season to decide the coach's fate.
 He awarded their patience and sense of propriety by doing what the worst bosses do when they know they are about to be fired: causing some extra damage on his way out the door.

 There are good reasons for keeping Manning in the lineup for the rest of the season.
 A quarterback of Manning's stature who is clearly not the culprit for his team's woes deserves a symbolic gesture of respect for his accomplishments, his contribution to the franchise and his unique iron man streak.
-Letting him finish the season on his own terms sends a message to other veterans around the league, coaches, agents and others.
+Letting him finish the season on his own terms sends a message to veterans around the league, coaches, agents and others.
 Professionalism does not go unnoticed in the NFL.

 Keeping Manning in the huddle would also guarantee competence at quarterback, if not excellence.
 Manning would make evaluating newcomers on the line or at the skill positions easier by operating quickly in the pocket and making proper reads, two things Smith and Webb probably cannot be counted upon to do.
-There is more to preparing for a roster overhaul, after all, then just swapping out quarterbacks.
+There is more to preparing for a roster overhaul, after all, than just swapping out quarterbacks.

 There are also good reasons to give Webb an extended look.
 The Giants face the porous Raiders and Cowboys defenses over the next two weeks; that's the kind of soft launch that gives a rookie quarterback a chance to show what he can do, even if the receiving corps is depleted, the coach is out of ideas and the whole organization is demoralized.

 Yet McAdoo managed to make a decision that combines the worst of both worlds.
-He claimed it's his “responsibility” to evaluate both young quarterbacks on Tuesday, but why start with the reclamation project who is unlikely suddenly re-emerge as a potential starter in a system completely ill-suited to his best attributes?
+On Tuesday, he claimed it's his "responsibility" to evaluate both young quarterbacks, but why start with the reclamation project who is unlikely to suddenly re-emerge as a potential starter in a system completely ill-suited to his best attributes?

-McAdoo may be hiding an unprepared Webb: he has already lost this job, but a pratfall by the rookie he was supposed to develop could lose him his next job as a quarterback coach or coordinator.
+McAdoo may be hiding an unprepared Webb: He has already lost this job, but a pratfall by the rookie he was supposed to develop could lose him his next job as a quarterback coach or coordinator.
 Maybe the Giants are using McAdoo's apparent incompetence as cover for tanking, although the coach does not appear to be going rogue from the front office on this decision.
 Maybe McAdoo thinks he still has a chance to save his job if Smith scrambles his way to a few fluke victories.

 No matter the reasoning, it is an ugly situation that is going to produce uglier football than we even witnessed on Thanksgiving night.
 And it's a terrible way to treat a quarterback whose class and determination in the face of the daily chaos of playing football in New York was a credit to the Giants organization.